testdrive-profiling-master/testdrive-profiling-master.github.io/wiki/tutorial_sw.md

 >> ls
 Makefile  main.cpp.encrypted
 ```
-It will delete your all original source codes.
-Once again <span style="color:red">Do not lose your own pass code</span>.
+All original of encrypted sources will be deleted.
+Once again <span style="color:red">Do not lose your own public key code</span>.
 * Share your project with colleagues.
 * Do decrypt the sources
 > The colleagues have no original sources.
-> So they do decrypt the sources.
+> So they do decrypt the sources with following command.
+But they can't.
+Because **no private key** is installed their own PC.
 ```bash
 >> make decrypt
 >- Decrypting... : main.cpp.encrypted